KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_origins_of_japanese_water_science.md

 → Hydration dynamics change
 → Taste changes
 → Electrochemical behavior changes
-→ Some people report gastrointestinal benefits (per Japan’s approval)
+→ Some people report gastrointestinal benefits

 That is the clean, scientific truth.